a-darsh/real-time-sign-language-detection/README.md

 Modify the script as needed, specifying paths and hyperparameters.

-Run the fine-tuning script:
+Run the fine-tuning script to load the labeled data, fine-tune the MobileNet model, and save the model in the sign_language_detection_model directory.:

   ```shell
   python fine_tune_mobilenet.py
   ```
-This script loads the labeled data, fine-tunes the MobileNet model, and saves the model in the sign_language_detection_model directory.

 ## Conversion to TensorFlow.js